 One of President Biden's signature accomplishments, the Inflation Reduction Act of 2022 (IRA), has been signed into law.
 This marks the largest investment in clean energy in our nation's history.
-Along with its signature companion laws the CHIPS and Science Act and the Bipartisan Infrastructure Law of 2022, the United States is well positioned to reshape its economy for the future, and rewire the electric sector that powers it. inal pieces necessary to reshape our economy for the future and rewire the energy sector that powers it to position the United States to lead the global clean energy market are in place.
+Along with its signature companion laws the CHIPS and Science Act and the Bipartisan Infrastructure Law of 2022, the United States is well positioned to reshape its economy for the future and rewire the energy sector that powers it to position the United States to lead the global clean energy market.

-This is an enormous opportunity to create good-paying jobs, revitalize communities, improve health, lower energy bills, increase our energy independence by transitioning from fossil fuel economy to a clean energy economy..
+This is an enormous opportunity to create good-paying jobs, revitalize communities, improve health, lower energy bills, increase our energy independence by transitioning from a fossil fuel economy to a clean energy economy.
 For the past 45 years the U.S. Department of Energy (DOE) has played an influential part in developing and proving clean energy’s potential to deliver these goals.
-DOE and its National Laboratories will now enjoy an historic investment for the resources to research, develop, demonstrate, and deploy the next generation of technologies required to complete the clean energy transition while keeping America on the forefront of technological progress.
+DOE and its National Laboratories will now enjoy an historic investment to research, develop, demonstrate, and deploy the next generation of technologies required to complete the clean energy transition while keeping America on the forefront of technological progress.